dekimir/postgres-searchbox/package/README.md

 but are only a subset of Algolia.
 They can be set with type-safety and autofill `ctrl + space` in VSCode.

 If your searchHandler should handle multiple indexes, instead of passing one config object you can pass in an array of configs like this.
-Make sure to set the indexName property for each config.
+Make sure to set the indexName property for each config - and that each index has already been created with the create-index script.

 ```javascript pages/api/search.ts
 [